ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 :::

 **Puzzle 2.
-Colimit using a single edge**
+Pushout using a single edge**

-This one is a little tricky, because the two vertices (”A” and “B”) in Graph-1 embeds into the same vertex of Graph-3 (”A,B”), thereby coarse-graining the information in Graph-1.
-However, vertices “A” and “B” in Graph-1 embeds in separate vertices in Graph-2.
-So, how would the overlap region look in the colimit graph?
+This one is a little tricky, because the two vertices (”A” and “B”) in `overlap` embeds into the same vertex of `graph B` (”A,B”), thereby coarse-graining the information in `overlap`.
+However, vertices “A” and “B” in `overlap` embeds in separate vertices in `graph A`.
+So, how would the overlap region look in the `pushout` graph?

 ```{image} assets/Ch5/21a.png
 :alt: Whoopsy!